theboyarintsev/CTMACD-AO-tradingview/README.md

 ![Narrow](doc/img/narrow.png)

-If a plus sign is forming in a narrow channel without a preceding dot (of the same color), it is highly recommended to enter the trade.
+If a + sign is forming in a narrow channel without a preceding dot (of the same color), it is highly recommended to enter the trade.

 ### Focus on MACD

-Sometimes you can close a trade without waiting for the MACD reversal signal.
+Sometimes you can close a trade without waiting for the CTMACD reversal signal.
 For example, when the lines are dangerously close.
 This confidence can be enhanced with RSI and Stoch.

 ### Divergences